How our community works together.

 EverTrust reserves the right to request additional documentation necessary to determine eligibility.
 Incomplete documentation may delay review or result in limitation of sharing.

-Certain services are subject to defined sharing allowances once the MRA has been satisfied.
+Certain services are subject to defined sharing allowances once the Member Responsibility Amount (MRA) has been satisfied.
 A sharing allowance is the maximum amount eligible to be shared for a specific service under a Sharing Request.
-Allowances may apply per Sharing Request or once per membership lifetime.

 | Type | Description |